wjwat/lhtlhtp.com/content/html-css-js/htmlbasics.md

 </html>
 ```

-- The three *meta* lines in the header aren't important right now, so they can be deleted.
+- The three &lt;meta&gt; lines in the header aren't important right now, so they can be deleted.
-- There's no *script* or *stylesheet* tags in this, being as we're talking about HTML at the moment.
+- There's no &lt;script&gt; or &lt;link&gt; tags in the header, being as we're talking about strictly about HTML at the moment.
+Be sure to check out CSS Basics & JS Basics for how those tags are handled.

 Take note of the indentation, as this is something they'll be looking at throughout your time at epicodus.
 And they aren't being sticklers about it: this makes your code easier to read and is a best-of-the-best practice for coders all across the 9142 galaxies or whatever.